 The newest entry to downtown’s concert scene is one of the most unique.
 With 200 seats arranged in a semi-circle around a stage elevated just one foot off the ground, it creates an intimate connection between the artists and audiences.
 You’ll feel like you’re in an underground jazz club, though the musical performers across all genres.
-While Listening Room Grand Rapids is (relatively) small, its world-class sound system has enticed such exceptional musicians as Mary Gauthier, Ladysmith Black Mambazo, Loudon Wainwright III, Terence Blanchard and The Verve Pipe to the stage.
+While Midtown is (relatively) small, its world-class sound system has enticed such exceptional musicians as Mary Gauthier, Ladysmith Black Mambazo, Loudon Wainwright III, Terence Blanchard and The Verve Pipe to the stage.

 The Pyramid Scheme can accommodate 420 patrons and is a general-admission standing-room-only venue with a few first-come, first-serve seats.